 If you cannot find Loma products and have to change, get one with no alcohol, parabens, paraffins, gluten, artificial fragrance or dyes.
 Try to find one with only plant extracts.
 The Dawn dish soap is important too.
 I have used all different types of Dawn but don't use the green or red one.
 Only blue or clear.
 I would not deviate from the Dawn.

-Additional tip on how to wash your doll' body
+Additional tips on how to wash your doll's body

 We do not claim responsability for the consequences of following the instructions above but remain available to answer your questions or provide more details.
 Please contact Carol at firstname.lastname@example.org